 The flowers are pale yellow, small and insignificant, borne in branched pyramid-shaped clusters arising at the ends of the branches.
 They come into bloom in the dry season, coinciding with winter in its native range and are followed by green oval fruit.
 The fruit ripen in summer and vary widely in shape, size and colour, depending on the variety, of which there are hundreds.

-Mango is cultivated for its fruit which are mostly eaten ripe, usually fresh out-of-hand.
+Mango is cultivated for its fruit which are mostly eaten ripe, usually fresh and out-of-hand.
 The pulp is also pureed and made into drinks or is used to flavour desserts such as ice cream, sorbets and yoghurt, or is sometimes incorporated in cakes, puddings and other baked goods.
 In Mexico, the sliced pulp is enjoyed dipped in chilli flakes or powder.

-Ripe but still firm fruit are sometimes processed into dried fruit and in some regions the unripe fruit are peeled, sliced and used in the creation of pickles and condiments, including chutneys, acahrs and sambals.
+Ripe but still firm fruit are sometimes processed into dried fruit and in some regions, the unripe fruit are peeled, sliced and used in the creation of pickles and condiments, including chutneys, acahrs and sambals.
 In Thailand and Vietnam, green mango pulp is sliced thinly into strands and used in salads dressed with lime juice, fish sauce and peanut oil.

 Mango flowers produce good amounts of nectar and are a major bee forage and nectar source in Cuba, Haiti, Jamaica and Venezuela, with honey yields averaging around 23 kgs (50 lbs) per colony per season.
 The honey varies in colour from reddish to very dark amber and has a distinctive flavour.